-Whether you’re hitting the road for an adventure or just traveling around town, you can be sure you’ll encounter a Starbucks en route.
+Whether you’re hitting the road for the holidays or just traveling around town, you can be sure you’ll encounter a Starbucks en route.
 It’s reassuring to know that you can count on something healthy to eat no matter where you are.
 That’s the beauty of Starbucks.
 Still, there are some menu options you may want to skip.
 Here are the best things to eat at Starbucks and a few items you'l want to eat less often.

 What makes a healthy meal at Starbucks?